 To know We are experts.
-We know our clients, their companies, our candidates and our business.
-In our business it's often the details that count the most.
+We know our clients, talent, suppliers and other business partners, and we know that it's often the details that count the most.
 To serve We succeed through a spirit of excellent service, exceeding the core requirements of our industry.
 To trust We are respectful.
 We value our relationships and treat people well.
-Simultane ous promotion of all interests We see the bigger picture, and take our social responsibility seriously.
-Our business must always benefit society as a whole.
+Simultaneous promotion of all interests We see the bigger picture, take our social responsibility seriously and are committed to being the most equitable and specialized talent company.
+Our business should always benefit society as a whole.
 Striving for Perfection We always seek to improve and innovate.
-We are here to delight our clients and candidates in everything we do.
-This gives us the edge.
+We are here to delight our clients and talent in everything we do, right down to the smallest detail.